openview2017/leetcode-group-solution/InterViewQuestions/OA/Amazon/Channel quality/Question.md

 packets = [1, 2, 3.
 4, 5]
 channels = 2

-At least one packet has to go though each of the 2 channels.
+At least one packet has to go through each of the 2 channels.
 One maximal solution is to transfer packets {1, 2, 3, 4} throuigh channel 1 and packet {5} through channel 2.

            [1] [2] [3] [4]
 Channel 1